mpr-lab/MotheterRemote/buddyGUIprogress.md

   * Settings Help:
     * add a troubleshooting section

-Trying and failing to restructure GUI so that each tab is its own java file (right now `piCommandGUI.java` is over 1000 lines of code) &rarr; this would make maintenance a lot easier and make everything more modular.
+Trying and failing to restructure GUI so that each tab is its own java file (right now `prototypes.piCommandGUI.java` is over 1000 lines of code) &rarr; this would make maintenance a lot easier and make everything more modular.

 **Problems right now:**
 * moving everything to separate java files kinda fucks with the console connection